s-kawara/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L03_Create_relationships.md

 6. Select **Knowledge Question** for **Related Entity** and click **Done**.

-7. Click **Save Entity**.
+7. Click **Save Table**.
 It is a good idea to save your changes as you make them.

 ### Task 2 – Knowledge Assessment to Knowledge Test Result Relationship